-In the event a mark that is published for opposition is of concern to an owner of an already registered mark, the USPTO (the United States Patent and Trademark Office) offers trademark opposition proceeding as a tool to pause the registration process This process is designed to protect the interests of businesses and consumers alike.
-In this post, we’ll go over the basics of trademark opposition proceedings.
+If a mark published for opposition is of concern to an owner of an already registered mark, the United States Patent and Trademark Office (USPTO) offers trademark opposition proceedings as a protection tool in the form of pausing the registration process.
+This process is designed to protect the interests of businesses and consumers alike.

 It’s a “tale as old as time.”
-You start a business, apply for trademark registration for the name, logo, and slogan, and eventually, develop brand recognition.
+You start a business, file a trademark application to register the name, logo, and slogan, and eventually, develop brand recognition.
 If you’re successful, you are going to start seeing some competitors do similar things.
 Imitation can be the highest form of flattery, but it can also expose your brand to manipulation.
+This blog will guide you on how to tackle the trademark opposition process.

-When you apply for a trademark, the USPTO will check to make sure that there are no similarities to other trademarks.
+When you apply for trademark registration, the USPTO will check to make sure that there are no similarities to existing trademarks.
 Sometimes, though, things slip through and are published in the official trademark gazette.
 This is where the burden shifts, usually on the trademark owner, to enforce their trademark rights against a possible infringement.
 The mechanism to oppose is limited to applications for registration in the principal register.

 How is Trademark Opposition different from Trademark Cancellation?

 There are two types of proceedings when it comes to trademarks: opposition and cancellation.
-Cancellation proceedings can only happen after a trademark is registered, while opposition proceedings usually happen before a trademark is registered.
+Cancellation proceedings can only happen after a trademark is registered.
+On the other hand, opposition proceedings usually happen before a trademark is registered – more specifically within 30 days of the applied-for mark being published in the official gazette.

-More specifically within 30 days of the applied-for mark being published in the official trademark gazette.
-As a trademark owner, you have 30 days to file a notice of opposition after you discover a trademark infringement. .
-An initial extension through the filing of a notice of opposition is usually for 30 days and costs no extra fees.
+As a trademark owner, you have 30 days to file a notice of opposition after you discover a trademark infringement.
+An initial extension of time through the filing of a notice of opposition usually grants you an additional 30-day opposition period and costs no extra fees.
+Since the notice of opposition is a formal legal proceeding, you must keep in view all the deadlines, the risks, and the requirements of this process.
+Your trademark opposition lawyer will be able to guide you much better in this regard.

-The most common ground for opposition is the likelihood of confusion.
+The most common ground to file a trademark opposition under the Trademark Act 1946 is the likelihood of consumer confusion.
 The confusion does not need to be possible, actual, or inevitable.
-The only thing the board at the trademark trial and appeal board (TTAB) will be looking at is if the conflicting mark would confuse a considerable amount of consumers.
+The only thing the board at the trademark trial and appeal board (TTAB) will be looking at is whether the conflicting mark would confuse a considerable amount of consumers.

 • Dilution – a fancy way of saying: “This applied-for mark weakens my registered mark”

-• No bonafide or intent to use the mark in commerce
+• No bonafide intent to use the mark in commerce

 A complete list of grounds of opposition and the proceeding procedure can be found in this link.